Staurakios: Rule as sole emperor

 Staurakios lived another three months before dying of gangrene on 11 January 812.
 He was buried in the Monastery of Braka, which was given to Theophano by Prokopia.
 There were allegations that he was poisoned by his sister Prokopia, rather than dying of gangrene, reported by the Syriac sources—the Chronicle of 813 and Michael the Syrian—and the chronicle of the Petros of Alexandria.
-Theophanes considered these rumors possible and mentions that Theophano herself considered these rumors true.
+Theophanes considered these rumors possible and mentions that Theophano herself considered these rumors to be true.
+According to the De Ceremoniis, a 10th-century book describing Byzantine courtly protocol and history written by Constantine VII, Staurakios was buried in a white marble sarcophagus that would later be shared with Theophano.

 Historiography

-Because of the brevity of Staurakios' reign, and the weakness and bias of the sources, much of his life is unknown.
-The main source for the reigns of both Nikephoros I and Staurakios is Theophanes' Chronographia, which was tainted by Theophanes hatred of both men.
+Because of the brevity of Staurakios' reign, and the shortcomings and bias of the sources, much of his life is unknown.
+The main source for the reigns of both Nikephoros I and Staurakios is Theophanes' Chronographia, which was tainted by Theophanes' dislike of the former, although it does hint that Staurakios possessed a talent for military strategy.
 Although many historians believe that both Nikephoros and Staurakios have been falsely portrayed as malevolent, few other sources exist for their reign.
 Most other sources take the form of short references, which provide little insight, and include many errors, especially the Syriac Chronicle of 813.
 While Michael the Syrian, Bar Hebraeus, Michael Psellos, and the Chronicle of 813 all record the events immediately before the death of Staurakios, the death itself, and ascribe a cause, they are generally inaccurate.
 Indeed, the Chronicle of 813 even mistakes the time of death of Staurakios, giving it as two months into his reign, rather than nearly six months after the battle.
-Petros of Alexandria, in his A Brief Survey of Years, which in most areas merely gives the length of reigns for the Byzantine emperors, mentions the alleged poisoning of Staurakios by Prokopia.
+Petros of Alexandria, in his Brief Survey of Years, which in most areas merely gives the length of reigns for the Byzantine emperors, mentions the alleged poisoning of Staurakios by Prokopia.